Dick Bertel: WSTC in Stamford

-When Bertel and his family first moved to Darien in 1944, he began listening to WSRR in Stamford, an affiliate of NBC's Blue Network [which would become the American Broadcasting Company (ABC) in 1945].
-Intrigued that this radio station was broadcasting within a few miles of his new home, Bertel and one of his Hollow Tree Ridge Junior High School classmates visited the station and asked for a tour.
-The announcer on duty graciously showed them the operation and allowed them to stand silently in the studio while he conducted a record show.
-Bertel resolved then that he would one day come to work for that station which would change its call letters to WSTC in 1946.
+When Bertelmann and his family first moved to Darien in 1944, he began listening to WSRR in Stamford, an affiliate of NBC's Blue Network, which would become the American Broadcasting Company (ABC) in 1945.
+Intrigued that this radio station was broadcasting within a few miles of his new home, Bertelmann and one of his Hollow Tree Ridge Junior High School classmates visited the station and asked for a tour.
+The announcer on duty showed them the operation and allowed them to stand silently in the studio while he conducted a record show.
+Bertelmann resolved then that he would one day come to work for that station, which would change its call letters to WSTC in 1946.

 In 1954, WSTC hired him for the night shift, delivering the eleven o'clock newscast and conducting station breaks around network shows such as The Lone Ranger.
 Other members of the staff included Scott Vincent (who would become a staff announcer for ABC), Jerry Damon (who would become a staff announcer for NBC), and Dee Caruso (who would become a TV writer and producer for Get Smart, The Monkees, and The Smothers Brothers Show).

 Up until now, he had been using his name "Dick Bertelmann" on WNLK, WGCH, and WNAB.
 Other announcers at WSTC used stage names so he decided it was time to coin one for himself.
 At WSTC he started calling himself "Dick Richards."

-One night in September 1954, one of Bertel's colleagues conceived a plan for them to meet women working as nurses in residence at Stamford Hospital.
+One night in September 1954, one of Bertelmann's colleagues conceived a plan for them to meet women working as nurses in residence at Stamford Hospital.
 He would call a dormitory on the hospital's campus under the pretense of being a producer seeking requests for records to be played on The Dick Richards Show, then ask the nurse on the phone if she and her friends would like to meet Dick Richards and his coworkers at a pizzeria.
-That led to Bertel's courtship with Jean Thies, a native of Dunkirk / Fredonia, N.Y., and their marriage in November 1955.
+That led to Bertel's courtship with Jean Thies, a native of Dunkirk / Fredonia, New York, and their marriage in November 1955.